- Installation and setup

 To add page button icons to the system tray:

-Open the Properties dialog box; in the Configuration pane, select the Add page buttons to system tray check box.
+Open the Properties dialog box, in the Configuration pane, select the Add page buttons to system tray check box.
 These icons resemble Control bar page buttons and act like ones.
-There are several limitations in system tray icon's visual appearance imposed by the operating system:

 These parameters are common to all goScreen user interface windows.